Department of STEM Education & Professional Studies

 Introduction to basic topics in statistical analysis, including descriptive statistics and simple inferential statistics such as correlation, regression, t-tests, one-way analysis of variance, and chi-square.

-This course focuses on the application of advanced research design as it is applied in various educational disciplines.
-It provides an in-depth examination of quantitative research approaches, sampling techniques, threats to validity, ethical considerations and reviewing, writing quantitative methodology descriptions for research proposals and reports.
+This course focuses on the application of quantitative research design as it is applied in various educational disciplines.
+It provides an in-depth examination of quantitative research approaches, sampling techniques, threats to validity, ethical considerations, and reviewing and writing quantitative methodology descriptions for research proposals and reports.

 Examines procedures and problems in the design and utilization of program evaluation in education.
 Identifies evaluation purposes and the methods of evaluation especially as affected by organizational behavior, ethical considerations, and political influences.
 Evaluation methodology includes, but is not limited to, design considerations, data utilization, and teacher evaluation.
 Both quantitative and qualitative strategies will be covered.